Richardaeld/Fat_Racoon_Kitchen/README.md

 -- if session only responsive outside of header, below nav bar
     -- had to call dictionary and item (ex. session.user)
 ## Current Bugs
+-- profile.html carousel spills over when fixed to half screen
 ## Other Problems

 # Deployment